Return of Title IV Funds/ Withdrawals

 Students who have a scholarship and drop below full time (below 12 credit hours) may be put on scholarship probation for a future semester.
 Students receiving financial aid (loans and grants) should check with the Financial Aid Office to determine how the withdrawal will impact his/her financial aid eligibility for the current and future semesters.

 Students who withdraw from all classes during a semester may be required to repay all or part of financial aid received for that semester.
-Students can withdraw from classes through the Registration Office.
-Their office has an online withdrawal form.
 It is always best to consult with an academic advisor before withdrawing from any course.
 The Financial Aid office will use the date the withdrawal is processed by the Registration office as the date for calculating financial aid eligibility.
 You can review the Tuition Refund Policy for more information.

 Unofficial withdrawals are when a student stops attending all classes during a semester but never officially withdraws with the Registration Office.
 These students will receive E and/or UW grades—both of which are failing grades and will greatly impact the student’s cumulative GPA and aggregate completion rate.
 These students often lose financial aid eligibility for future semesters and may have to repay aid already received for that semester.
 The Financial Aid office will use the semester mid-point date when calculating financial aid eligibility for unofficial withdrawals.
 Satisfactory Academic Progress details the conditions under which a student will lose eligibility to receive financial aid.